Great Fire of Rome

 According to Tacitus and later Christian tradition, Emperor Nero blamed the devastation on the Christian community in the city, initiating the empire's first persecution against the Christians.
+Other contemporary historians blamed Nero's incompetence but it is commonly agreed by historians nowadays that Rome was too densely populated and inadequately prepared to effectively deal with large scale disasters, including fires, and that such an event was inevitable.

 Background

 Previous recorded fires in Rome

 Fires in Rome were common, especially in houses, and fires that had occurred previously in Rome and destroyed parts of major buildings include: